codex-academy/FunctionFun/winter.md

 Write some functions to find the hottest and coldest place tomorrow using the message above.

+Your code should also work for this international weather message you got from another friend:

+`Look it is finally summer in the northern hemisphere tomorrow: in New York 25, in London 22, in Buenos Aires 33 and in Madrid 29`

 Remember to write some tests first.